 - Tenant Procurement Fee - Tenant Procurement Fee includes advertising your home using our Network Of Sites technology and procuring the tenant (show your home, conduct a tenant background check, complete the lease, document the condition of the home, and move the tenant in.

-- Lease Renewal Fee - In the event the tenant desires to renew their lease at the end of the agreed to lease period, there may be a nominal fee to coordinate, re-negotiate and document the rent and extend the leasing period.
+- Lease Renewal Fee - When the tenant desires to renew their lease at the end of the agreed to lease period, there may be a nominal fee to coordinate, re-negotiate and document the rent and extend the leasing period.

 4. How Long Does It Take To Find A Tenant For My Home?